 Video 292e–1 Pulse pressure.

 Considerable evidence suggests that pulse pressure serves as an important risk factor for future cardiovascular events.
-This video clip explains the derivation of pulse pressure ...
+This video clip explains the derivation of pulse ...